official-notfishvr/shadcn-ui/README.md

 * Fix Styles that are borken if there is any
 * Fix the GUIComponents not ending of the end of the gui
+* Fix the Custom Font not working for table

 ## Contribution Guidelines